Training-Free 360° Panorama Generation

 Generated panorama from prompt: "a modern japanese garden with a pond and a waterfall"

 The method successfully generates high-quality 360° panoramas with smooth transitions between regions.
-The progressive inpainting strategy ensures global consistency while maintaining local detail.
+The progressive inpainting strategy ensures consistency while maintaining local detail.
+However, customly trained models can achieve higher fidelity and better global prompt consistency and alignment.
+Nevertheless, this method demonstrates the effectiveness of leveraging out of the box T2I models and combining it with the equirectangular representation to achieve reasonably good results.

 Note: Due to consecutive creation of multiple images to fill the equirectangular 360° layout, generation takes several minutes (multiple inference runs of the FLUX-Dev Inpainting ControlNet model).